okyeron/OMX-27/OMX-27-firmware/feature_ideas.md

+"Was messing around with the Grids mode, and thought it would be nice if the four buttons that blink showing the different 'hits' could also act as mutes."

+- Move MidiFX easily rather than cut/paste

+- Quickkeys for arps.

+- Way to adjust midifx and play keyboard at same time.

 - S1/S2 - Active step mode
     This would add an additional view in which steps can be turned on or off.
     Steps that are off get ignored as if they did not exist.